Our aim is to ensure growth respects our places, is highly sustainable and resilient, and responsive to climate change.

 Our plans and strategies

-The central Sydney planning framework provides a clear path for investment to help rebuild business confidence and support jobs in small and large businesses.
+The Central Sydney planning strategy provides a clear path for investment to help rebuild business confidence and support jobs in small and large businesses.
 It considers commercial development, hotel and visitor accommodation, cultural uses and retail alongside residential living.

-As part of this plan, we are proposing changes to development controls and development contributions.
+As part of this plan, we have amended the development controls and development contributions.

 Key changes include: